Protect Our Ocean.

-Students monitor water for bacterial levels on a bi-weekly basis during to school year.
-They collect samples at more than a dozen coastal locations, then take the samples back to the lab, perform serial dilutions and culture the bacteria to moniter the levels of coliform bacterial in the ocean.
-The data the students collect is posted on the web for anyone to access.
+Students monitor water for bacterial levels on a bi-monthly basis during to school year.
+They collect samples at more than a dozen coastal locations, then take the samples back to the lab, perform serial dilutions and culture the bacteria to monitor the levels of fecal coliform bacterial in the ocean.
+The data the students collect is posted on the web for everyone to access.

 Project 2.
 Waste Characterization, Rise Above Plastics